rajangarhwal/DC_detection_software/README.md

 ## Ranking Module

 All the algorithms or image processing in python is done inside Ranking module.
+Rank defining of a image according to image's property is also done in Ranking module.

 ## Software Requirements
 1. Python 2.7